All Episodes

 Just whatever.

-I mean, I I know that we, when we support people and they say and do stupid stuff, we excuse it, either to ourselves or to as many people as we can.
+I mean, I know that we, when we support people and they say and do stupid stuff, we excuse it, either to ourselves or to as many people as we can.

-Sometimes though we're really bothered by it.
+Sometimes, though, we're really bothered by it.

 But see, Obama's not supposed to be talking this way till after he wins his election.

-This is not the kind of stuff that uh they've got to be goofing up here, putting this stuff on the prompter for him.
+This is not the kind of stuff that they've got to be goofing up here, putting this stuff on the prompter for him.

-Maybe he's off prompter.
+Maybe he's off-prompter.

 This is a declaration of war from the White House.

-It's no different than it was 50 years ago.
+And you know this, Rush, is no different than it was 50 years ago.

-Yeah, Obama care what?
+Yeah, Obamacare, what?

 I mean, it's okay, no big deal.